eodas/PiIoTTron/README.md

 about our real-world as well as execute IoT (devices) as part of our business process.
 The jBPM-BPMN modular allow us to define both the Business Processes and IoT Devices Behavior at the same time using one diagram.
 With EOSpy adding Drools-jBPM to IoT, we make the IoT devices “smart”.
 Moving beyond just collecting IoT data and transitioning, to leveraging the new wealth of IoT data, to improving the smart decision making is the key.
-Executive Order EOSpy Arduino Tron AI-IoT will help these IoT devices, environments and products to self-monitor, self-diagnose and eventually, self-direct.
+Executive Order Pi AI-IoT Tron will help these IoT devices, environments and products to self-monitor, self-diagnose and eventually, self-direct.

-AI-IoTBPM Tron allows you to send IoT sensor data and information directly to the AI-IoTBPMServer Drools-jBPM Expert System from the Arduino device.
+AI-IoTBPM Tron allows you to send IoT sensor data and information directly to the AI-IoTBPMServer Drools-jBPM Expert System from the RPi device.
 This provides a very lite streamline IoT to Drools-jBPM (Business Process Management) application process with sensor and GPS positioning information.
-Executive Order Arduino Tron - This quick guide will help you install and configure the Arduino Tron - Executive Order Sensor Processor System components.
+Executive Order Pi IoT Tron - This quick guide will help you install and configure the Pi IoT Tron - Executive Order Sensor Processor System components.

 The Raspberry Pi IoT Tron Java Client application allows you to transmit automation and remote monitoring system information directly to the EOSPY Server from your own Java application.
 Monitor buildings, servers, vehicles and people from anywhere in the world and post there status and condition